CephalofairGames/frosthaven-faq/index.md

 **If I draw an attack modifier for a summon's attack that refers to something that doesn't make sense for it, for example gaining one of my tokens or a reference to one of my summons, how is this resolved?** All class-specific mechanics are controlled by the summoner, even when drawn by a summon.
 You gain the benefits of these attack modifier cards.

 **Can you go into more detail on what draws for Advantage or Disadvantage are considered "ambiguous"?
-What's considered better or worse when drawn by a monster?** All non-numeric effects listed on the modifier card (negative conditions, shield, elements, healing, etc.) have a *positive but unknown* value.
+What's considered better or worse when drawn by a monster?** When you're comparing two modifier cards for Advantage or Disadvantage, all non-numeric effects listed on the modifier card (negative conditions, shield, elements, healing, etc.) have a *positive but unknown* value.
 Conditional numeric bonuses based on the board state (like Banner Spear's "Add +1 for each ally adjacent to the target" modifier cards) are evaluated and considered as part of the numeric value, where appropriate.
 The attack value is considered in cases where a x2 modifier is drawn.
 Items, such as the Crude Helm, that change the modifier card value, are also evaluated before a better/worse card is determined.

 No other considerations for board state are included (such as an element already being strong, an enemy already being poisoned, a lack of extra targets, etc.) Rolling modifiers before the two terminal cards are also not considered; they are all included with either terminal card with Advantage, while all are discarded with Disadvantage.